isomerpages/govtech-gobusiness-main/pages/epjs/learn-at-the-workplace/skillsfuture-fellowships.md

 ### How to apply:

-- Applications will open in Dec 2021.
+- Applications are now open till 20 Mar 2023.

 For further enquiries, please contact the appointed Programme Manager for the SkillsFuture Employer Awards at [sfa@snef.org.sg](mailto:sfa@snef.org.sg).